jazzsequence/jazzsequence-v5/readme.md

 ### Version 0.2
 #### 01/30/2012

+* added some responsive styles for smaller screens and mobile displays
 * more styling updates
 * index.php is more or less done
 * header is partially done